AbhayMinhas/DevTinder-Frontend/README.md

 - You should not be able to access other routes without login
 - if token is not present, redirect user to the login page
 - Logout Feature
+-Get the feed and add the feed in the store
+-build the user card on feed
+-Edit Profile Feature
+-Show Toast Message on save of profile

+- see all my connections